mli42/ft_transcendence/README.md

 ## Contact

-If you have any question, all links are on my GitHub profile. \
+If you have any question, feel free to contact us. \
 See contributors to know our team.